 How well is the power requirement of a machine known?

-- Before connection, there are only an estimated approximations of load, due to this, general machines normally have a service factor.
+- Before connection, there are only estimated approximations of load, due to this, general machines normally have a service factor.

 - The service factor is the ratio of the extreme power of the machine to the power mentioned on the nameplate of the machine.

-- The generator that has a service factor of 1.15 can be functioned at one hundred percent % of the rated-load without any damage.
+- The generator that has a service factor of 1.15 can be functioned at one hundred percent % of the rated load without any damage.

 - The service factor on a generator offers a boundary of fault in case the loads were inappropriately assessed.